francoismassart/eslint-plugin-tailwindcss/docs/rules/no-arbitrary-value.md

 ### `whitelist` (default: `[]`)

-The `whitelist` is empty by default but you can add custom regular expressions to this array to avoid getting warnings or errors while using certain arbitrary values or tailwind classes.
+The `whitelist` is empty by default but you can add custom regular expressions to this array to avoid getting warnings or errors while using arbitrary values for certain tailwind classes.

 For example, if we want to whitelist 'text-' classes for pixel values only and all 'h-" classes the `whitelist` options should be set to: